My rating: 4 of 5 stars

 Dragonsbane, Theo’s aunt, was the most complex character.
 I had some assumptions about her from the very beginning, and most of them turned out to be wrong.
 For a pirate, she sometimes had a striking sense of honor.
 Well, it was probably because her daughter (Artemisia) was Theo’s close friend.
 Haha.
 Anyway, I’ll try not to be judgmental toward fictional characters.

-With all that said, Lady Smoke was an utterly engaging combination of fantasy and politics.
+Lady Smoke was an utterly engaging combination of fantasy and politics.
 The fast pace made the book seem like it had less than 492 pages.
 I guess it would have been perfect without the overrated love triangle.